 Monitoring: Ongoing collection of information about the environment that helps gauge the effectiveness of a cleanup action.
 Information gathering may include groundwater well sampling, surface water sampling, soil sampling, air sampling, and physical inspections.
-National Oil and Hazardous Substances Pollution Contingency Plan (NCP): The NCP is a federal regulation which provides the organization, structure, and procedures for preparing for and responding to discharges of oil and releases of hazardous substances, pollutants, and contaminants.
-The NCP is the implementing regulation of CERCLA and the Clean Water Act, and USEPA has been delegated the responsibility for preparing and implementing the NCP.
+National Oil and Hazardous Substances Pollution Contingency Plan (NCP): The NCP provides the organization, structure and procedures for preparing for and responding to discharges of oil and releases of hazardous substances, pollutants, and contaminants.
+The NCP is required under CERCLA and the Clean Water Act, and USEPA has been delegated the responsibility for preparing and implementing the NCP.
 The NCP is applicable to response actions taken pursuant to the authorities under CERCLA and the Clean Water Act.

-National Priorities List: USEPA's list of the most serious uncontrolled or abandoned releases of hazardous substance identified for possible long-term remedial action under the Superfund program.
+National Priorities List: USEPA's list of the most serious uncontrolled or abandoned sites with hazardous substance contamination identified for possible long-term remedial action under the Superfund program.